OctopusDeploy/docs/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md

 ## Using NuGet.exe push

-To push a package usingÂ `NuGet.exe`Â you'll need a the URL for the Octopus NuGet feed to use with your build server orÂ `NuGet.exe`.
-To find this, open theÂ *Library > Packages*Â tab of the Octopus web portal.Â The screen shows an example command-line that can be used to push packages to the feed usingÂ [NuGet.exe](http://docs.nuget.org/docs/start-here/installing-nuget).
-You'll need to supply the NuGet package file (`.nupkg`) and anÂ [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md).
+To push a package using `NuGet.exe` you'll need a the URL for the Octopus NuGet feed to use with your build server or `NuGet.exe`.
+To find this, open the *Library > Packages* tab of the Octopus web portal.
+The screen shows an example command-line that can be used to push packages to the feed using [NuGet.exe](http://docs.nuget.org/docs/start-here/installing-nuget).
+You'll need to supply the NuGet package file (`.nupkg`) and an [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md).

 ![](/docs/images/3048094/3277775.png)